 Urban agriculture or urban farming is the practice of cultivating, processing, and distributing local food in or around a city.

 The purpose of the OHG Education Farm is to create education around our local food system.
 As more of us seek to have more input into how our food is grown, how it is treated after being harvested, and how it moves from one place along the food route to another, this community urban farm becomes a means to increase access to education around locally grown food and a way of reintroducing the public to the many aspects of food that we have lost as a culture.

-Fruits, vegetables, flowers, and herbs produced from the education farm may be donated or sold to local Orange restaurants, sold at the OHG Farmers & Artisans Market, or sold to schools for use in their lunch program.
+Fruits, vegetables, flowers, and herbs produced from the education farm may be given to local neighbors and weekly farm volunteers, donated or sold to local Orange restaurants, or sold at the OHG Farmers & Artisans Market.

 The OHG Education Farm is run and managed by Orange Home Grown for the community at large.
 We are looking to create a volunteer farm team that would consist of 10 food harvesting, chicken-loving, garden building volunteers dedicated to growing the farm and the farm program.
 If interested, please contact our volunteer coordinator Angela Nichter for more information.

 Farm Program Objectives:1.
 Create a diverse, productive, and sustainable healthy farm organism through organic farm management principles.